mit-rss/path_planning/README.md

 Gradescope Evaluation (10 points)
 We will be making the leaderboard public for this assignment, so teams can see how they stack up!

-EDIT (4/15/20): In the interest of runtime, these tests will only run once each.
-It may take up to 20 minutes.
+In the interest of runtime, each test will be run once per submission.
+It may take up to 10 minutes for the autograder to evaluate your code.
 You are free to resubmit as many times as you would like before the deadline.

 ### Part A: Path Planning (3 points)
 *Initial Condition*: The car will be placed at a set pose in the stata basement map and given a goal pose.